-The vitamin C content of one amalaki is 20 times greater than oranges.5 It has all the five rasas or tastes with amla rasa (sour taste) being predominant.
+The vitamin C content of one amalaki is 20 times greater than oranges.
+It has all the five rasas or tastes with amla rasa (sour taste) being predominant.

 It is used as a mild laxative and its dry fruit is antidiarrheal.
 It is anti-inflammatory and has been used for wounds, chronic ulcers, chronic constipation, and piles.

-Although it has a hot potency (ushna virya), it balances all the three doshas.
-In addition to this Haritaki has a Laghu (light) and Ruksha (drying and rough) nature which provides a scraping effect.
-It thus detoxifies the blood and digestive system.
+Although it has a hot potency (ushna virya), it balances all three doshas.
+In addition to this haritaki has a laghu (light) and ruksha (drying and rough) nature which provides a scraping effect.
+It thus helps detoxify the blood and digestive system.

-Bibhitaki we can examine by virtue of its qualities (gunas).
-Its astringent taste (kashaya rasa) pacifies Kapha.
-Due to madhur vipaka (sweet post digestive taste), it pacifies Pitt.
-Its Ushna potency helps in reducing Vata.
+Bibhitaki can be examined by virtue of its qualities.
+Its astringent taste pacifies Kapha.
+Due to it’s sweet post digestive taste, it pacifies Pitta.
+Its hot potency helps in reducing Vata.

-This way it is tridoshic in general and works on Kapha dosha in particular.7 Bibhitaki has a scraping effect on Kapha accumulation in the respiratory and other systems of the body.
+This way it is tridoshic in general and works on Kapha dosha in particular.
+Bibhitaki has a scraping effect on Kapha accumulation in the respiratory and other systems of the body.

 As mentioned above, the anushna virya (not very hot and not very cold potency) of triphala renders it a very balanced herb and thus makes it useful in internal cleansing.

-Triphala has a gentle effect on the bowels, it improves peristalsis and cleanses the colon of toxic wastes.
-By virtue of the combination of the three fruits, triphala acts as a highly nutritious formula as well as a blood and liver cleansing agent.
+Triphalahas a gentle effect on the bowels, it helps improve peristalsis and cleanses the colon of toxic wastes.
+By virtue of the combination of the three fruits, triphala acts as a highly nutritious formula as well as aids in blood and liver cleansing .

-Triphalais also full of vitamin C content and other nutrients like linoleic oil which makes it a nourishing supplement that rejuvenates the body tissues and helps you age gracefully.8
+Triphalais also full of vitamin C content and other nutrients like linoleic oil which makes it a nourishing supplement that rejuvenates the body tissues and helps you evolve gracefully.

-The three ingredients of triphala mixed together pacify Kapha and Pitta in particular and stimulate the digestive fire.9 It thus aids in digestion, assimilation, and absorption of the nutrients from your dietary intake.
+The three ingredients of triphala mixed together pacify Kapha and Pitta in particular and stimulate the digestive fire.
+It thus aids in digestion, assimilation, and absorption of the nutrients from your dietary intake.

-But if there is diminished agni (metabolic fire), derangement of dosha results in amajirna, indigestion and accumulation of undigested material in the amashaya (stomach).
-Whatever is administered the body tends to throw it out.
+But if there is diminished agni (metabolic fire), derangement of dosha results in amajirna, indigestion, and accumulation of undigested material in the stomach.
+Whatever is administered, the body tends to throw it out.

-Please consult a qualified Ayurvedic practitioner before taking triphala.
+Please consult a qualified Ayurvedic practitioner before taking triphala for any treatment.